krischer/wfs_input_generator/Readme.md

 gen = InputFileGenerator()
 ```

-The object requires seismic events, which act as the sources, seismic stations,
+This object requires seismic events, which act as the sources, seismic stations,
 which act as the receivers and finally some solver specific configuration to be
 able to eventually generate input files for different solvers.

 The events and stations can be the same for every solver, but the rest of the
-configuration cannot be unified; the different solvers are simply require very
+configuration cannot be unified; the different solvers simply require very
 different parameters.

 ### Adding Events

-Events or seismic sources are added with the help of the `add\_events()`
+Events or seismic sources are added with the help of the `add_events()`
 method.
 Different formats are supported.
 The function can be called as often as
 necessary to add as many events as desired.
 Duplicates will be automatically
 discarded.